 This dessert is dangerously addicting.
 I’m not exaggerating.
 I made one cup… then another… and suddenly I was on cup three today wondering if this is dessert or just a sophisticated way to drink coffee like a classy adult.

-It’s slightly bitter from the coffee.
+It’s cold, creamy, and slightly bitter from the coffee.

 The best part?